-Strong auto purchases buoy U.S. retail sales; inflation stirring
+Strong auto purchases lift U.S. retail sales; inflation stirring

-WASHINGTON U.S. retail sales rebounded in September amid a surge in motor vehicle purchases and some pickup in discretionary spending, pointing to solid demand that reinforces expectations of an interest rate increase from the Federal Reserve in December.
+WASHINGTON (Reuters) - U.S. retail sales rebounded in September amid a surge in motor vehicle purchases and rise in discretionary spending, pointing to solid demand that reinforces expectations of an interest rate increase from the Federal Reserve in December.

 Other data on Friday suggested a pickup in inflation, with producer prices rising broadly last month to record their biggest year-on-year increase since December 2014.
 The reports were the latest indication that the economy regained momentum in the third quarter after a lackluster first-half performance.